-This Strategic Housing Investment Plan recognises that good quality affordable homes enhance Renfrewshire's towns and villages and encourages a sense of community and place.
+This draft Strategic Housing Investment Plan recognises that good quality affordable homes enhance Renfrewshire's towns and villages and encourages a sense of community and place.

 The delivery of high quality homes can have a positive impact on peoples' lives.
-The projects identified within this Strategic Housing Investment Plan support the provision of a range and choice of affordable housing of the right type and size to meets the housing needs of different groups throughout Renfrewshire.
+The projects identified within this plan support the provision of a range and choice of affordable housing of the right type and size to meets the housing needs of different groups throughout Renfrewshire.